Documentation content style guide¶

 This is different from “TYPO3 content style guide” which capitalizes more words in the title.
 Capitalization in the documentation is still inconsistent currently, so you cannot rely on existing pages to show the correct convention.

 Use common spelling for American English.
 Some specific TYPO3 terms have a special spelling.
-See Spelling reference, preferred terms & glossary
+See Spelling, terms and glossary

 How to add version hints describes how to add version hints for new sections or chapters: